jensgraetzer/MP3-ID3v2-Frames-Remixing/README.md

 # id3v2FrameCreator_XSRT.py

 This Python script creates the binary of an experimental frame called XSRT.
 This frame contains SRT subtitles.
 The frame has a format similar to the USLT frame.
-The Python script reads a text file with the SRT data and stores it in XXX_N999_XSRT.bin file.
+The Python script reads a text file with the SRT data and stores it in a file with the name XXX_N999_XSRT.bin.

 # id3v2TagFramesSizeCheck.py